How Long Does Processing Take?

 H-1B – Professional in a Specialty Occupation

-- Stage 1: Processing at Academic Employment Services: Approximately six (6) weeks from when all requested materials are received.
+- Stage 1: Processing at Academic Human Resources: Approximately six (6) weeks from when all requested materials are received.
 Specific case issues may require additional processing.
 Every effort is made to spot issues early in processing so that they can be factored in to the estimated processing timeline for each individual case.

 - Stage 2: Government Processing: All CSUF H-1B cases are submitted directly to United States Citizenship and Immigration Services (USCIS).
 This can take approximately eight (8) months.
 However, in some cases, USCIS may issue a Request for Evidence (RFE) which can delay processing.